 It is very important that any activity plan be started slowly and increased slowly.
 When beginning an activity program, some people with ME/CFS may only be able to stretch for as little as a few minutes.

-Pacing exercise for people with ME/CFS
+Pacing exercise for people with chronic fatigue syndrome

 Pacing, or keeping within your activity limits, will help you make sure that you don’t overdo activity or exercise.
 Suggestions on how to pace yourself include: